01 of 10

 The red and green kangaroo paw, Anigozanthos manglesii, is Western Australia's floral emblem.
 Plants of the genus Anigozanthos have an inflorescence bearing a resemblance to the paw of a kangaroo.

-The red and green kangaroo paw is a low shrub growing from an underground stem, with leaves about 30 to 60 centimeters long.
-The flowering stem grows to about a meter (3 feet) in height.
+The red and green kangaroo paw is a low shrub growing from an underground stem, with leaves about two-to-four feet long.
+The flowering stem grows to about three feet tall.

 The stem and the bases of the flowers are usually deep red and covered with wooly hairs.
 The color then changes abruptly to a brilliant green for most of the length of the flower, which splits open to show a smooth, pale green interior.